MTHS-TSA/TSA-Reference/index.md

 # The Unofficial TSA Reference

-This website was created as a resource for new Technlogy Student Association (TSA) members to learn the basic skills needed to start competing.
+This website was created as a resource for new Technology Student Association (TSA) members to learn the basic skills needed to start competing.

 ## Contributing